University Challenge results, 1978-1980

 There are many gaps that I've been unable to find, so please do contact me if you can assist.

 The series champions from Bradford were John Watt (Computer Science), Mike Bradford (Computer Science), Don Simkin (Computer Science), and Maxwell Cooter (Human Studies).
+Their prize was a set of three prints by David Hockney.

 Winning teams advancing to the next round are in bold.